Dcyberw0rld/password-cracking-lab/README.md

+# Password Cracking Lab – John the Ripper

+## Overview
+The goal of this lab was to gain hands-on experience using John the Ripper to crack various types of password hashes and protected files.
+This included working with Windows and Linux authentication hashes as well as password-protected ZIP, RAR, and SSH files.

+This lab demonstrates practical understanding of password security, hash identification, and common attack techniques used in cybersecurity.

+---

+## Lab Source
+This project was completed as part of a TryHackMe learning module.
+All work reflects hands-on execution, analysis, and documentation of the lab.

+---

+## Tools Used
+- John the Ripper
+- RockYou Wordlist
+- zip2john
+- rar2john
+- ssh2john
+- Linux (Kali/Ubuntu)

+---

+## Objectives
 - Identify different hash types
 - Crack Windows and Linux authentication hashes
 - Extract and crack hashes from protected files